trinhgiahuy/comp.ce.100-rust-exercise-guide/src/4_setup-environment/1_setup.md

 On this page, we'll set up the workspace such that a native Rust baremetal application can be run on the PYNQ-Z1 device.

-## Rust project work template

-Download or clone the work template.
-For the autumn  implementation of 2020, the work template is available in Moodle.

 ### Install Rust and the cross-compiler toolchain

 These instructions are also available in the project template.